 \section{Abstract}

-Amyotrophic lateral sclerosis (ALS) is a degenerative disorder of motor neurons that causes progressive paralysis in patients.
-Current treatment options aim to prolong survival and improve quality of life; however, due to the heterogeneity of the disease, it is often difficult to determine the optimal time for potential therapies or medical interventions.
-In this study, we propose a novel method to predict the time until a patient with ALS experiences significant functional impairment (ALSFRS-R$\leq$2) with respect to five common functions: speaking, swallowing, handwriting, walking and breathing.
-We formulate this task as a multi-event survival problem and validate our approach in the PRO-ACT dataset by training five covariate-based survival models to estimate the probability of an event over a 500-day period after a baseline visit.
-We then predict five event-specific individual survival distributions (ISDs) for each patient, each providing an interpretable and meaningful estimate of when that event will likely take place in the future.
-The results show that covariate-based models are superior to the Kaplan-Meier estimator at predicting time-to-event outcomes.
-Additionally, our method enables practitioners to make individual counterfactual predictions, where certain features (covariates) can be changed to see their effect on the predicted outcome.
-In this regard, we find that Riluzole has little to no impact on predicted functional decline.
-However, for patients with bulbar-onset ALS, our method predicts considerably shorter counterfactual time-to-event estimates for tasks related to speech and swallowing compared to limb-onset ALS.
+Amyotrophic lateral sclerosis (ALS) is a degenerative disorder of the motor neurons that causes progressive paralysis in patients.
+Current treatment options aim to prolong survival and improve quality of life.
+However, due to the heterogeneity of the disease, it is often difficult to determine the optimal time for potential therapies or medical interventions.
+In this study, we propose a novel method to predict the time until a patient with ALS experiences significant functional impairment (ALSFRS-R$\leq$2) for each of five common functions: speaking, swallowing, handwriting, walking, and breathing.
+We formulate this task as a multi-event survival problem and validate our approach in the PRO-ACT dataset ($N = 3\text{,}220$) by training five covariate-based survival models to estimate the probability of each event over the 500 days following the baseline visit.
+We then predict five event-specific individual survival distributions (ISDs) for a patient, each providing an interpretable estimate of when that event is likely to occur.
+The results show that covariate-based models are superior to the Kaplan-Meier estimator at predicting time-to-event outcomes in the PRO-ACT dataset.
+Additionally, our method enables practitioners to make individual counterfactual predictions -- where certain covariates can be changed -- to estimate their effect on the predicted outcome.
+In this regard, we find that Riluzole has little or no impact on predicted functional decline.
+However, for patients with bulbar-onset ALS, our model predicts significantly shorter time-to-event estimates for loss of speech and swallowing function compared to patients with limb-onset ALS (log-rank $p<0.001$, Bonferroni-adjusted $\alpha=0.01$).
 The proposed method can be applied to current clinical examination data to assess the risk of functional decline and thus allow more personalized treatment planning.